maplestorytot/Very/README.md

 ## Development server
 To run the app:
+1) Open a terminal and run `npm install`.
+This installs the dependencies for the project.

-Open a terminal and run `ng serve` for a dev server.
+2) Open a terminal and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-Open another terminal and run nodemon ./backend/server.js.
+3) Open another terminal and run nodemon ./backend/server.js.

-Afterwards, you may create an account, login, and begin chatting with others users.
+4) Afterwards, you may create an account, login, and begin chatting with others users.
 You can do this by opening two tabs at `http://localhost:4200/`and login into two accounts.

 ## Features
 Finished:

 -User Authentication using socket.io auth
 -instant messaging in group chats using socket.io
+-one to one chats

 To do:
 -implement file/image uploading
 -improve front end aesthetics
--create one to one chats